Riverstone

 Riverstone has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 91 projects likely affecting the region.
-Notable initiatives include Riverstone Town Centre Rezoning, Riverstone Community Resource Hub and Aquatic Facility, New High School for Schofields and Tallawong, and Schofields Precinct Development.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 91 projects likely impacting the area.
+Notable projects include Riverstone Town Centre Rezoning, Riverstone Community Resource Hub and Aquatic Facility, New High School for Schofields and Tallawong, and Schofields Precinct Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.